 Explaining oncolytic viruses

-Oncolytic viruses present an exciting and innovative new way to fight cancer.
+OVs present an exciting and innovative new way to fight cancer.
 They are designed to infect, replicate, and kill cancer cells and cancer cells alone.
 This may lead to the presentation of both viral and tumor antigens in the patient, inducing innate and adaptive immune responses.

-Such viral vectors are an ideal weapon against tumors because cancer cells have minimal antiviral defences.
+Such viral vectors are an ideal weapon against tumors because cancer cells have minimal antiviral defenses.
 As well as targeting cancer cells, OVs can be designed to deliver payloads, such as immunomodulating cytokines, which can trigger a long-lasting immune response in patients.
 The actual mechanisms of action for any given OV depend on the type of virus, how the virus is engineered, and the tumor itself.

 Once the OV enters a cancer cell, it will replicate and cause the cancer cell to die.
 The cancer cell then lyses, releasing tumor antigens and other material which will provoke an immune response in the patient by activating dendritic cells.
-The direct lysis of the cancer cells, combined with the activation of the immune system, help enhance the impact of OVs in fighting cancer.
+The direct lysis of the cancer cells, combined with the activation of the immune system, helps to enhance the impact of OVs in fighting cancer.

 The challenge of oncolytic virus design